ksgwxfan/hurdat2parser/previous_versions/v2.1/README.md

 `rank_climo(...)` | Yet another useful ranking method.
 This allows one to rank attributes assessed over several to many years (climatological periods) to one another.
 Optional keyword argument `climatology` (default is 30 years) controls the span of time that data is collected and `increment` (default is 5 years) dictates the temporal distance between periods | `atl.rank_climo(20,"track_distance_TC", climatology=10, increment=1)`
 `rank_storms(...)` | Print a report that compares storms and their attributes to each other.
 Similar to the above methods, other data is included in the report.
 See the docstring for info on `coordextent` kw usage | `atl.rank_storms(20,"HDP",1967)`
 `multi_season_info(...)` | Prints a report a gathered statistics based on a range of years.
 This is similar to the `info()` methods referenced in the next section.
 This could be thought of as an info method for a climatological period | `atl.multi_season_info(1991, 2000)`<br />`atl[2010, 2019]`
-`storm_name_search(...)` | Search through the entire Hurdat2 record for storms issued a name.
+`storm_name_search(...)` | Search through the entire HURDAT2 record for storms issued a name.
 If the positional keyword `info` is `True`, the matching storm's info method will print. | `atl.storm_name_search("Hugo")`
 `output_climo(...)` | outputs a .csv file using the `csv` package of 1-year incremented climatological periods.
 This csv file can then be opened in a spreadsheet program.
 To compare or rank, the spreadsheet GUI layout is much easier to use especially due to instant sorting and filtering.
 This accepts a positional keyword argument (`climatology=30`). | `atl.output_climo(15)`
 `output_seasons_csv(...)` | Similar to the above, but for seasons.
 It takes no arguments.
 In other words, it would be redundant to run it multiple times, because as the `hurdat2parser` package doesn't natively allow modification of the data, it would just output the same data over and over.
-The only exception would be when the Hurdat2 database is updated by the NHC.
+The only exception would be when the HURDAT2 database is updated by the NHC.
 With this in mind, it will automatically write-over the csv if it already exists (file-name is auto-generated within the method). | `atl.output_seasons_csv()`
 `output_storms_csv(...)` | Similar to above, but for individual storms. | `atl.output_storms_csv()`
 `coord_contains(...)` | Takes 3 tupled lat-lon coordinates.
 The purpose is to inquire whether the first arg (the test coordinate) is contained within a bounding box formed by the other two coordinates passed (returns a `bool`.
 This is generally just accessed via the ranking methods | `atl.coord_contains(`<br />&nbsp;&nbsp;&nbsp;&nbsp;`[30.4,-85.0]`,<br />&nbsp;&nbsp;&nbsp;&nbsp;`[31.5, 86.0],`<br />&nbsp;&nbsp;&nbsp;&nbsp;`[29.0, 84.0]`<br />`) -> True`
-`BASIN_DICT` | A dictionary containing abbreviations (keys) and definitions (values) of various basins around the world that hurricane data is kept.
-This is referenced via the `basin()` method.
-The data used to form this object came from IBTrACS | `<Hurdat2>.BASIN_DICT`
-`basin(season=None)` | Interprets and returns a readable string identifying the TC basin based on the storms within the record.
-This allows support of dynamically-created singular OR multiple Hurdat2 datasets OR individual seasons (if a `Season` object is passed to the method). | `atl.basin -> "North Atlantic Basin"
+`basin` | Interprets and returns a readable string identifying the TC basin based on the storms within the record.
+This allows support of dynamically-created singular OR multiple Hurdat2 datasets.
+The data used to form this property came from IBTrACS | `atl.basin -> "North Atlantic Basin"
-`record_range` | Returns a tuple of the beginning year and end year of the Hurdat2 record | `atl.record_range -> (1851, 2020)`
+`record_range` | Returns a tuple of the beginning year and end year of the HURDAT2 record | `atl.record_range -> (1851, 2020)`

 [&#8679; back to Methods &amp; Attributes](#methods-and-attributes)